‘Don’t be a sheep’: Sheriffs rebel against new statewide mask requirements

 “I certainly encourage people to be careful and take safety precautions,” Wes Tripp, sheriff of Halifax County, wrote on social media, according to WWBT.
 “The wearing of a mask is a personal decision, not one of a governor in Raleigh."

-While a wave of newly elected black Democratic sheriffs has radically changed the face of law enforcement in North Carolina, many of those who spoke out against Cooper’s mask order were white, male and Republican.
+While a wave of newly elected black Democratic sheriffs has radically changed the face of law enforcement in North Carolina, most of those who spoke out against Cooper’s mask order were white, male and Republican.

-But joining them was Paula Dance, the Democratic sheriff in Pitt County, who in 2018 was elected as the first black female sheriff in the state’s history.
+But also pushing back was Paula Dance, the Democratic sheriff in Pitt County, who in 2018 was elected as the first black female sheriff in the state’s history.
+She offered a different sort of rationale: The rule, she said, did not enable law enforcement to take action for those violate it.

 “These are very tense and polarizing times in so many ways,” she wrote in a memo to residents of her county, in North Carolina’s mostly agricultural eastern end.
 “So many issues in 2020 have tried to divide us.
 I pray we prove once again that the people of Pitt County are better than this and can rise above the conflicts of elsewhere.”